iyayn-ajah/simple-base-api/README.md

 ---------
 ### 📃 NOTE
 There may be a module missing for the scraper.
-If so, add it to package.json and index.js.
+If yes, add it to package.json and index.js.
 ---------

 ---